aliahon/aliahon/README.md

 - 🏞️ **Hiking**: Enjoying the serenity of nature and the challenge of the trails.
 - 🧶 **Knitting**: Crafting cozy and intricate patterns by hand.

-Whether it's in a good book, on a mountain trail, or with knitting needles, I find inspiration everywhere!
+Whether it's in a good book, on a mountain trail, or with knitting needles, I find ✨inspiration✨ everywhere!